locomotivemtl/charcoal-app/README.md

 -   [`PHP 5.6+`](http://php.net)
     -   Older versions of PHP are deprecated, therefore not supported for charcoal-app.
-    -   PHP 7 is also supported, and recommended for performance and secuirty reasons.
+    -   PHP 7 is also supported, and recommended for performance and security reasons.
 -   [`locomotivemtl/charcoal-config`](https://github.com/locomotivemtl/charcoal-config)
     -    The basic configuration system and config container.
     -    Also provides the base `AbstractEntity` data container.